Life Drawing

 Frogs Be Hoppin'

-By imitatiing frog calls, children will engage in a lively activity to learn how frogs recognize and find each other at night.
-Children will then make and color their own folded paper frogs (that actually hop!).
+By imitating frog calls, children will engage in a lively activity to learn how frogs recognize and find each other at night by the different calls they make.
+Children will then make and color their own folded paper frogs (that actually hop!
+These are great for fine motor skills).
 Frog quiz (custom made for your area's species) and coloring handouts will also be provided.

 Many animals hide or camouflage in plain view in nature because of their color or shape.
 We'll talk about different ways animals can hide in view by looking at some examples.
 Then the group will walk in a slow single file silently looking for unnatural I've placed ahead of time along an outdoor trail.
 When you finish, you'll learn how observant you were.
 Then we'll walk it again looking harder to see how your sense of observation has improved.
-You'll be surprised how well some things can hide and how your powers of obervation improve!
+You'll be surprised how well some things can hide and how your powers of observation improve!
 Then we'll test your skills with natural items!
+(Outdoors.
+Needs natural vegetation or diverse garden edge.
+Call for advice.)

 Duplication Scavenger Hunt